Risk Management: Commercial Property Inspection Checklist

 If you’re looking for a commercial property, you probably want to find one quickly for a number of reasons.
-The most obvious reason is financial – time is money and you want to find a suitable space as soon as possible, instead of going through a continual series of checking listings, chasing agents and planning property inspections.
+The most obvious reason is financial.
+Time is money and you want to find a suitable space as soon as possible, instead of going through a continual series of checking listings, chasing agents and planning property inspections.
 Also, you need to keep the business running and want as little disruption as possible.

 Inspections are inevitable

-There is no other way around it, an inspection is the only way to find out everything you need to know about the property before signing on.
+There’s no other way around it, an inspection is the only way to find out everything you need to know about the property before signing on.

 Know What You’re Looking For